Entries, Payments and Deadlines

 An athlete can also compete with more than one programme at the same competition in any division, however this is not a crossover and the athlete will need to pay two separate entry fees with each programme.
-Also, the athlete cannot compete for both programmes in the same division.
+Additionally, the athlete cannot compete for both programmes in the same division.

 Free substitutions are allowed provided:

 - The substitution is a direct replacement and the change does not invoke a change in division (e.g. a male replacing a female which would force a change to a co-ed division).

 - The new athlete is already a registered member of your programme and has had their age verified.

 Any other changes will require approval from a BCA director and may incur a £100 admin fee.

 All substitution requests must be sent to [email protected] for approval, and your entry updated before you compete.
 Any athlete found to be competing on a team when not listed on that roster will result in the team either receiving a 2 point deduction or disqualification.